 COMPONENT AREAS OF STUDY Component 1: You will: Devised work in groups to devise a performance; Performance research style, genre, professional practice and the work of theatre practitioners to inform your outcome; decide on a target audience; rehearse and prepare for the performance; contribute to the final performance, according to your chosen pathway (acting or design); and produce a student log at the end of the process, in which you record a summary analysis and evaluation of your work and the work of others.
-Component 2: You will: Scripted work with your group to select, edit and shape a script to Performance perform; research style, genre, professional practice, materials and/or equipment; create a theatrical interpretation or design concept that has meaning for an audience; rehearse and prepare for the performance; and contribute to the final performance, according to your chosen pathway (acting or design).
-Component 3: Knowledge and Understanding of Drama You will: • study one of the following set texts: - A Midsummer Night's Dream; - Juno and the Paycock; - The Crucible; - Philadelphia, Here I Come!; - Tea in a China Cup; - Blood Brothers; - Across the Barricades; or - Sparkleshark; • develop understanding of the text and elements such as the use of language, style and genre; • consider context, production and design; and • analyse and evaluate your own work and the work of others, for example analyse a live or recorded theatre event.
+Component 2: You will: Scripted Performance • work with your group to select, edit and shape a script to perform; • research style, genre, professional practice, materials and/or equipment; create a theatrical interpretation or design concept that has meaning for an audience; rehearse and prepare for the performance; and contribute to the final performance, according to your chosen pathway (acting or design).
+Component 3: You will: Knowledge and study one of the following set texts:

+Understanding of - A Midsummer Night's Dream;

+Drama - Juno and the Paycock;

+- The Crucible;

+- Philadelphia, Here I Come!;

+- Tea in a China Cup;

+Blood Brothers;

+Across the Barricades; or

+Sparkleshark;

+develop understanding of the text and elements such as

+the use of language, style and genre;

+• consider context, production and design; and • analyse

+and evaluate your own work and the work of others, for

+example analyse a live or recorded theatre event.